shakibaRafiee/Coursera_Capstone/README.md

 Foursquare API was used collect information about the accessibility to health care, exercise and healthy diet in each neighbourhood.

-Read the Report.md for review of the project
+For review of the findings, read the Report.

-Find the python code in the folder titled code
+Find the python code in the folder titled Code.